kloudlot/nestjs-multinancy-boilerplate/README.md

 ### 📚 Description

-This boilerplate is made to quickly prototype backend applications.
+This boilerplate is made to quickly prototype a multi-tenant backend applications.
 It comes with database, logging, security, and authentication features out of the box.

 ---